plasma-mobile/docs/Flashing_SingleROM.md

 sudo fastboot reboot
 ```

-Since unlocking wipes data, Android will restart the first time wizard, but
-you will not need to complete it, just power off the phone.
+Since unlocking wipes data, Android will restart the first time wizard.
+Let the wizard come up, then press Power button to just power off the phone, you will not need to complete the wizard.

 ## Install TWRP